jreisinger/checkip/README.md

 Geolocation city unknown | Australia | AU
 VirusTotal  0 malicious, 1 suspicious, 89 harmless analysis results
 ```
+## Installation

+Download the latest [release](https://github.com/jreisinger/checkip/releases) for your operating system and architecture.

 ## Features

+* Easy to install since it's a single binary.
 * Necessary files (AS, GEO, IPsum) are automatically downloaded and updated in the background.
 * Checks are done concurrently to save time.
 * Output is colored to improve readability.